The Big Question

 Treating and preventing cardiovascular disease is a focus for many health care providers.
 Medical guidelines are established to aid health care providers in making evidence-based decisions about things such as when lifestyle interventions are appropriate, when to use particular medications, and when to escalate treatment.
 Web-based tools, and risk prediction calculators, are used to stratify a patient’s risk and to place them in to different categories for treatment.
-Most of these tools can reliably predict when an individual has an increased risk; however, they often underestimate risk in an alarming majority of individuals who go on to experience an adverse cardiovascular event, like a heart attack or stroke.
+Some of these tools can reliably predict when an individual has an increased risk; however, they often underestimate risk in an alarming majority of individuals (86% according to the scientific research )who go on to experience an adverse cardiovascular event, like a heart attack or stroke.
 But, the guidelines, and risk predictors, leave out one of the most predictive tests.

 There is a simple ultrasound test that can be performed, which research has demonstrated to predict 98.6% of future adverse events, which is better odds than an at-home pregnancy test.
 The test is called a carotid intima-media thickness (IMT) test.
 The tunica intima and tunica media are two different layers inside of the blood vessel.
 The carotid IMT test uses a rigorous protocol for measuring the general thickness of the arteries and to look for atherosclerosis, or plaque, inside the arterial wall.
 The average thickness of the artery, the variability of thickness in measurements, and the presence and characteristic of plaque are all useful for predicting one’s risk.

-Soft plaque identified in a 38-year-old, otherwise healthy, male with high cholesterol.
+Mixed plaque identified in a 48-year-old, otherwise healthy, male with 'normal' cholesterol.

 Clarity on the Issue